 Compensation expense relating to share-based payments is recognized in earnings using a fair-value measurement method.
 We use the straight-line attribution method of recognizing compensation expense over the vesting period.
 The estimated fair value of equity awards is expensed on a straight-line basis over the period from grant date to remaining requisite service period which is generally the vesting period.
 Equity units classified as liability awards are measured at fair value at the end of each reporting period until vested.
-In connection with the Spin-Off Transactions, equity units classified as liability awards were converted into shares of common stock, restricted stock, and restricted stock units and ceased to be classified as liability awards.
+In connection with our reorganization in the second quarter of fiscal 2020, equity units classified as liability awards were converted into shares of common stock, restricted stock, and restricted stock units and ceased to be classified as liability awards.